Cream of Broccoli Soup Recipe

-I use good quality olive oil to saute the veggies, and nice big potato.
-The job of the potato is to make the soup creamier.
+- The secret ingredient is potato – The potato’s job is to make the soup creamier.
 How?
-If you use only broccoli the soup has a grainy texture but the fiber in the potato blends it smooth.
+If you use only broccoli, the soup has a grainy texture, but the fiber in the potato blends it smoothly.
+Cool eh?

 Ingredients and substitutes

 - Potato – I prefer potato instead of flour as my thickening agent in this soup.
-I notice that potato helps the sweet peas blend to a more smooth consistency giving the sweet potato skin some fiber to blend well.
+I noticed that the potato helps the sweet peas blend to a smoother consistency, giving the sweet potato skin some fiber to blend well.

-- Thyme - I like using thyme - a little goes a long way and does not affect the color of the soup as well
+- Thyme – I like using thyme.
+A little goes a long way and does not affect the color of the soup either.

-- In a soup pot add oil and saute the onions for a minute until translucent.
-Then add the garlic and bay leaves - saute another 30 seconds
+- In a soup pot, add oil and saute the onions for a minute until translucent.
+Then add the garlic and bay leaves – saute for another 30 seconds.

-- Remove the bay leaves, add the parsley and blend the veggies into a smooth puree
+Pro tip – If you use store-bought chicken stock, check to see if salt has been added. - Remove the bay leaves, add the parsley, and blend the veggies into a smooth puree.

-Tip - the soup will continue to thicken as it cools.
-If necessary you can add more water and warm the soup again. - Serve with toasted bread or croutons.
-I like a little more parmesan and parsley for garnish.
+Pro tip – The soup will continue to thicken as it cools.
+If necessary, you can add more water and warm the soup again. - Serve with toasted bread or croutons.
+I like a little more Parmesan and parsley for garnish.

 Frequently asked questions